vgonzalez1596/zebrafish-heart-scrnaseq/README.md

 ## Data availability
 This repository does not include raw data due to file size limits.
-Raw sequencing data and processed count matrices are available from:
+Raw sequencing data and processed count matrices are available from: **NCBI GEO accession GSE311898**.
-**NCBI GEO accession: GSE311898**

 To reproduce the analysis: